Loft Kits, Bunked and Raised Beds

 - The beds at Kennedy, Rental houses, 301 Boone, Sharp Apartments, Sinto Apartments, Burch, Corkery and any other upper division apartments are not "loftable."

-- To reserve a loft kit, please call extension (509) 313-5652 or email email@example.com.
-You will need to provide your name, building and room number (if you already know it), which height you would like your loft set at (see the pictures below), the side of the room on which you would like the bed (i.e. if you are standing in the doorway looking into your room, would you like your loft on the left or the right?), a phone number to reach you and an email address.
+- To reserve a loft kit, please call extension (509) 313-5652 or email firstname.lastname@example.org.
+You will need to provide your name, building and room number (if you already know it, you do not need to know it to reserve), which height you would like your loft set at (see the pictures below), the side of the room on which you would like the bed (i.e. if you are standing in the doorway looking into your room, would you like your loft on the left or the right?), a phone number to reach you and an email address.
 If you do not know your building and room number call anyway to be put on the list.

 - Please understand that simply leaving a message does not guarantee that you will receive a loft kit.
 After you have requested your loft kit, you will be contacted by the Custodial Department and advised of your status on the Reservation List.